datacarpentry/OpenRefine-ecology-lesson/01-working-with-openrefine.md

 ## Creating a Project

 Start the program.
 (Double-click on the google-refine.exe file.
-Java services will start on your machine, and Refine will open in your Firefox browser).
+Java services will start on your machine, and Open Refine will open in your Firefox browser).

 Note the file types Open Refine handles: TSV, CSF, *SV, Excel (.xls .xlsx), JSON, XML, RDF as XML, Google Data documents.
 Support for other formats can be added with Google Refine extensions.

 In this first step, we'll browse our computer to the sample data file for this lesson.
 In this case, I've modified the Portal_rodents csv file.
-I added several columns: scientificName, locality, county, state, country and I generated several more columns in the lesson itself (JSON, decimalLatitude, decimalLongitude).
-Data in locality, county, country, JSON, decimalLatitude and decimalLongitude are contrived and are in no way related to the original dataset.
-When doing this demo, the columns: JSON, decimalLatitude, decimalLongitude can be deleted, and then recreated if time, with a call to a locality service, and subsequent parsing of the JSON data returned by the service.
+I added several columns: `scientificName`, `locality`, `county`, `state`, `country`.
+We'll generate some more columns in the lesson itself (`decimalLatitude`, `decimalLongitude`), by sending the locality to a geo-referencing service and parsing the JSON "answer" from this service.

+__Disclaimer__: Data in `locality`, `county`, `country`, and the generated columns derived from them (`decimalLatitude` and `decimalLongitude`) are contrived and are in no way related to the original dataset.

 If you haven't already, download the data from:
 [https://www.dropbox.com/s/kbb4k00eanm19lg/Portal_rodents_19772002_scinameUUIDs.csv?dl=0](https://www.dropbox.com/s/kbb4k00eanm19lg/Portal_rodents_19772002_scinameUUIDs.csv?dl=0)

+(If you want to skip to the end result, a version of the dataset that has some records augmented with decimal latitude and longitude can be found at `Portal_rodents_19772002_scinameUUIDs-georeferenced.csv`).

-**Once Refine is open, you'll be asked if you want to Create, Open, or Import a Project.**
+**Once Open Refine is open, you'll be asked if you want to Create, Open, or Import a Project.**

 ````
   - Click Browse, find Portal_rodents_19772002_scinameUUIDs.csv